ashishyd/docker-nodejs-1/README.md

 `docker run -p 3000:80 -d <id>` where d is for de-attached flag

+`docker run -p 3000:80 -d --rm <id>` where rm is for removing container after exit automatically

 Alternatively, you can use `docker start <id>`, this does not block the terminal (de-attached mode)

 `docker start -a <id>` to start in attached mode